 How Long do Dentures Last?

 Over a period of time, your denture will need to be relined, remade, or rebased due to normal wear.
 Rebasing means making a new base while keeping the existing denture teeth.
 Also, as you age, your mouth naturally changes.
 These changes cause your dentures to loosen, making chewing difficult and irritating your gums.
-At a minimum, you should see Dr. Swanson annually for a checkup.
+At a minimum, you should see Dr. Walker annually for a checkup.